Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/boot-and-config/README.md

  integrate the various partitions of the bootable image.
 Bootgen uses a Bootgen Image Format (BIF) file as an input and generates a single file image in binary BIN or PDI format.
-It outputs a single file image which can be loaded into NVM (QSPI or SD Card).
+It outputs a single file image which can be loaded into non-volatile memory (NVM) (QSPI or SD Card).
 Use the following steps to generate a PDI/BIN file:

 1. Open the XSCT Console view in the Vitis IDE, if not already open, by